 Construction at Lees and Ennis Creeks on US 101 just outside Port Angeles began in March.
 The speed limit at Lees and Ennis Creeks is reduced from 40 mph to 25 mph during construction.
 The highway at Lees and Ennis Creeks are both in their first long-term traffic shift.
 The roadway will remain in this configuration into the fall.

-Work on Chimacum Creek will begin in the summer of 2025.
+Work on Chimacum Creek will begin in 2026.
 Travelers can expect a long-term closure of SR 116 at the creek between Shotwell Place and Chimacum Creek Drive.
 Travelers will use SR 19, Irondale Road and Chimacum Road to detour around the closure.

 WSDOT and the design-builder will coordinate with local agencies and emergency services to minimize delays and keep people moving through work zones.